Written by The Leap on 18 / 09 / 2022

 Sossusvlei

-A huge clay pan in the heart of the Namib Desert, enclosed by giant sand dunes, some reaching 300 metres, the highest in the world.
+A large clay pan sits in the middle of the Namib Desert.
+Some of these sand dunes reach 300 meters, making them the tallest in the world.

 Skeleton Coast